 What about fungus, wet rot, dry rot, and bacteria?
 Included within the occurrence limit but only available if the $100,000 is not exhausted.
 This is the only coverage that is aggregated, meaning it is the most the insurance company will pay during your 12-month policy period for fungus, wet rot, dry rot, and bacteria.

 Will this decrease my ability to rent my units?
-Nestwell has always required tenants to maintain renter's insurance (HO-4), and trends show it does not impeded a property's ability to attract new residents or raise rent over time.
+Nestwell has always required tenants to maintain renter's insurance (HO-4), and trends show it does not impede a property's ability to attract new residents or raise rent over time.

 How is this program administered?
 Nestwell does all the heavy lifting.
 We will administer the unit placement, monitoring, and reporting that manages the entire process.
-We will file and process the claims, work with the vendors, and see the work of the claim and damages is repaired.
+We will file and process the claims, work with the vendors, and see the work of the claim, and damages is repaired.